Jobs with FOTAS

-Position Summary: The Foster Coordinator Position is an hourly, part-time, non-exempt position that oversees the FOTAS Foster program.
+Position Summary: The Dog Foster Coordinator Position is an hourly, part-time, non-exempt position that oversees the FOTAS Foster program.
 Specific responsibilities include: Provides support for FOTAS volunteer foster families, serves as a liaison between foster families and Jackson County Animal Shelter staff, communicates with fosters to ensure the proper care of shelter animals, assists in foster volunteer recruitment and retention, and encourages the promotion of animals for adoption.
 This position is approved for no more than 10 hours of paid time per week.
 This position is under the direction and supervision of the FOTAS Executive Director.

 Must be able to work with and around animals.
 Must have a valid driver’s license or evidence of equivalent mobility.
 Must have excellent written and verbal communication skills.
 Must be able to exercise good judgment and problem solve with foster families, when issues emerge.
 Must be able to work with minimal supervision.

-Has or acquires the knowledge of common health problems, disease symptoms and handling techniques for dogs, puppies, cats, kittens and rabbits.
+Has or acquires the knowledge of common health problems, disease symptoms and handling techniques for dogs and puppies.